New oxygen technique may keep lungs safe after throat surgery

 Summary

-This study tested whether giving warm, moist oxygen at a high flow rate through a tracheostomy tube can prevent lung complications (like pneumonia or collapsed lungs) after major head and neck surgery.
+This study looked at whether giving warm, moist oxygen through a tracheostomy tube can prevent lung complications like pneumonia or collapsed lungs after major head and neck surgery.
 56 adults who had surgery with a tracheostomy were randomly assigned to receive either this high-flow oxygen or standard cool-mist oxygen.
-The goal was to see which method better prevents breathing problems after surgery.
+The goal was to see which method better prevents breathing problems in the first two weeks after surgery.

 Get updates